united.com accessibility policy

-Persons with a disability who are unable to access united.com or prefer to contact us by phone should call United's 24-hour Accessibility Desk at 1-800-228-2744 within the United States or Canada, or from elsewhere call United's Customer Contact Center and ask to be connected to the Accessibility Desk.
+If you have a disability and are unable to access united.com or prefer to contact us by phone, you should call United's Accessibility Desk at 1-800-228-2744 within the United States or Canada.
+From elsewhere call United's Customer Contact Center and ask to be connected to the Accessibility Desk.

 Note about external websites